Let me ask you a question.

 As a result, the long-term benefit of this strategy would be a higher retention rate, as more Millennial employees will be happy with the way you run the company.

 To make more people want to stay with your company, you need to have a system of company benefits that Millennials actually seek.
-It’s going to look quite different from the one that companies had to baby boomers, for example, and shows how impactful Millennials really are on the workplace culture.
+It will look quite different from the one that companies had to baby boomers, for example, and shows how impactful Millennials really are on the workplace culture.

 Here are some of the most important benefits to have: